As a violinist, Skye walks many lines between art music, folk music, contemporary classical music, opera and film music, and solo work.

 Skye has recorded an entirely improvised album, Phasmid, with mixed-media artist Roger Alsop, available on Bandcamp, as well as contributed to several tracks on both violin and viola to the Under Your Bed and Time Prisoner albums from melodic metal band Moran Magal.
 These are available on Bandcamp, Spotify and Soundcloud.
 She also contributed to the first-ever recording of David Diamond’s Symphony No. 6, available on the Naxos label.

 Her approach to music is heavily influenced by her experiences overcoming a recurring overuse injury in her teenage years.
 The multi-year recovery process led her to become an ELDOA I trainer and ignited a lifelong passion for musicians’ wellness.
-She strongly believes musicians must view themselves in all aspects as humans first, musicians second to form sustainable, meaningful expression.
+She strongly believes musicians must view themselves as “humans first, musicians second” to produce sustainable, meaningful expression.

 Skye holds a Master of Music in Classical Violin and a Certificate in Curatorial Practices in Music from ArtEZ University of the Arts, as well as a Performer Diploma and Bachelor of Music from Indiana University Bloomington.